Hades210/yuv-viewer/README.md

 - Only display Luma data
 - Only display Cr data
 - Only display Cb data
+- Interactive change width or height param on the fly for quickly when guess param of yuv file
 - Diff two files of the same size and format
 - PSNR calculation
 - Master/Slave mode that allows two instances of